Children's education benefit

 Amount of benefit

-The plan does not pay benefits for study before your death.
+The plan does not pay education benefits for study before your death.

 Applying for and receiving benefits

 In the event of your death, your family should contact the Board of Pensions when planning for a child’s higher education.
-The Board will send the:
+The Board will send the Student’s Application for Educational Benefits, to be completed by the student.

-Your family or eligible survivor must return all completed forms to the Board.
+Your family or eligible survivor must return the completed form to the Board.

 The Board pays the children’s education benefit monthly, directly to the student, over a 12-month period.
 For students in semester-based programs, the following payment schedule applies: